Our food system is deeply broken.

 31% of the U.S. food supply goes unsold or uneaten each year.
 This is called surplus food.
-The vast majority becomes food waste.
-It goes straight to landfills, incineration, straight down the drain, or left in the fields to rot.
-Overall, 27% of all food in the U.S. -- 120 billion pounds -- goes to these waste destinations.
+85% of surplus becomes food waste.
+It goes straight to landfills, incineration, down the drain, or left in the fields to rot.

-Single largest material placed in landfills.
-It emits methane, a powerful greenhouse gas.
+Food is the largest landfill material and culprit of methane, a powerful greenhouse gas.

-The tiny amount of surplus food donated by businesses.
+The tiny portion of surplus food donated by U.S. businesses

-Nearly 48,000,000 Americans face food insecurity.
-That's the entire population of Spain.
-These numbers are rising at alarming rate.
+Nearly 48 million Americans face food insecurity.
+That's equal to the entire population of Spain.
+These numbers are rising at an alarming rate.
 Meanwhile, we waste more than double the amount of food needed to close the hunger gap.

 We reclaim surplus food before it's wasted.